ExplorViz/deployment/kind/readme.md

 ## Deploy Infrastructure Services

-The script `kind.sh` deploys all infrastructure services of explorviz, that is,
+The script `kind.sh` can deploy and remove all infrastructure services for explorviz, that is,

 - Apache Kafka
 - Avro Schema Registry
 - Apache Cassandra
 - Opencensus Collector

+Call the script via `./kind.sh setup` or `./kind.sh shutdown`.

 By default, all pods are created with a replication factor of 1.
 Settings can be overridden in the respective subdirectories.